charmoniumQ/PROBE/docs/benchmark_suite/README.md

   For FIE, in particular, there is no script that glues all of the operations together; we would have to read the publication [@billahUsingDataGrid2016] which FIE supports to understand the workflow, and write our own script which glues the operations together.

 - **Coreutils and other utilities (bash, cp, ls, procps).**
-  We do not see a huge representative value in these benchmarks that would not already be gleaned from lmbench, but due to its simplicity, we implemented it anyway.
+  We did not see a huge representative value in these benchmarks that would not already be gleaned from lmbench, but due to its simplicity, we implemented it anyway.
   For `bash`, we do not know what workload prior works are using, but we test the speed of incrementing an integer and changing directories (`cd`).

 - The rest of the programs are mostly specific desktop applications used only in one prior work.
   These would likely not yield any insights not already yielded by the benchmarks we implemented, and for each one we would need to build it from source, find a workload for it, and take the time to run it.
   They weigh little in the argument that our benchmark suite represents prior work, since they are only used in one prior work.
-  We would like to implement these, but they have a lower priority.
+  We would like to implement these, but they have a lower priority. [^DSK: not sure if this goes here or in Future Work/Conclusions.]

 \begin{table}
 \caption{Benchmarks implemented by this work.}